-Property Description Default basic.pauseCronExp A CRON expression that schedules a pause in the test None basic.unpauseCronExp A CRON expression that schedules the test to resume after a pause has been scheduled None basic.addMfpCronExp A CRON expression that determines the interval at which a new printer is added to the test None basic.removeMfpCronExp A CRON expression that determines the interval at which a printer is removed from the test None basic.numScheduledMfpsToAdd The number of printers to add at the interval specified by basic.addMfpCronExp 1 basic.numScheduledMfpsToRemove The number of printers to remove at the interval specified by basic.removeMfpCronExp 1
+Property Description Default basic.pauseCronExp A CRON expression that schedules a pause in the test.
+None basic.unpauseCronExp A CRON expression that schedules for the test to resume after a pause has been scheduled.
+None basic.addMfpCronExp A CRON expression that determines the interval before a new printer is added to the test.
+None basic.removeMfpCronExp A CRON expression that determines the interval before a printer is removed from the test.
+None basic.numScheduledMfpsToAdd The number of printers to add at the interval specified in the basic.addMfpCronExp property.
+1 basic.numScheduledMfpsToRemove The number of printers to remove at the interval specified in the basic.removeMfpCronExp property.
+1